 RELATED | Grand Hotel Review

-Content Note: There are a few scenes of sexuality sprinkled throughout the show, but they are infrequent and not explicit.
-It is rated TV-PG with a couple episodes TV-14.
+Content Note: A few scenes of sexuality are sprinkled throughout the show, but they are infrequent and not explicit.
+It is rated TV-PG with a couple of episodes TV-14.

 Content Note: Feels mostly TV-PG